D2Gowda/Menu/README.md

 # Menu
 Menu is a digital restaurant's menu management where u can access the menu online in restaurant's and order it.
+This contains only the Front-end.